RalphBayer/ConWiki/README.md

 ## TO-DO
 1. Add more markup commands to the lexer class in article_manager.py
-2. Get search bar to work
+2. Get view and edit button working
-3. Load article when user wants to access it
 4. Add markup styling guide to this repo's wiki